Adhesive bonding of semiconductor wafers

 Adhesive bonding (also referred to as gluing or glue bonding) describes a wafer bonding technique with applying an intermediate layer to connect substrates of different types of materials.
 Those connections produced can be soluble or insoluble.

 The commercially available adhesive can be organic or inorganic and is deposited on one or both substrate surfaces.
-Adhesives, especially SU-8 and benzocyclobutene (BCB), are specialized for production of MEMS and electronic components.
+Adhesives, especially SU-8, benzocyclobutene (BCB) and Parylene are specialized for production of MEMS and electronic components.

 The procedure enables bonding temperatures from 1000 °C down to room temperature.

 Adhesive bonding has the advantage of relatively low bonding temperature as well as the absence of electric voltage and current.
 Because the wafers are not in direct contact, this procedure enables the use of different substrates, such as silicon, glass, metals or other semiconductor materials.

 A drawback is that small structures become wider during patterning which hampers the production of an accurate intermediate layer with tight dimension control.
 Further, the possibility of corrosion due to out-gassed products, thermal instability and penetration of moisture limits the reliability of the bonding process.
 Another disadvantage is the missing possibility of hermetically sealed encapsulation due to higher permeability of gas and water molecules while using organic adhesives.

+More recently, Parylene-mediated wafer bonding has been demonstrated to alleviate complications of out-gassing, as well as hermiticity, moisture penetration, corrosion and thermal stability within human living conditions, while requiring slightly higher bond temperatures (260 to 450 °C).
+This development enables long-term bonding solutions and extends the range of possible applications.